Wiblz/ChatMicroService/README.md

 ## Build & Run

 #### Build and Run
-You can build and run the application use :
+You can build and run the application using:
 ```
 ./mvnw spring-boot:run
 ```